lostapathy/db_subsetter/README.md

 ## TODO

-* Tests!
-* Improve the dialect handling
+* Improve the dialect handling (detect dialect automatically in the importer)
 * Better example docs on usage and filtering examples
 * Implement a scrubber API to allow sanitizing or correcting data at export time.
 This allows us to keep sensitive/personal data out of the export and also allows correction of broken data that won't re-insert.
 * Add an executable and/or rake task to perform export and import rather than requiring the API to used directly.
 Will need a config file to specific custom plugins
 * Add pre-flight check on import to make sure all tables smell like they will load the data (right columns, at minimum)
-* Finish building and test checks to make sure foreign keys are valid after import
+* Examples of validating referential integrity after import
 * Add a verbose mode to display more detailed stats while running an export or import (what table we're on, records exported, time taken)
 * Decouple generating the subset from outputting it, so we could have alternate outputs - like sending direct to another db
+* Provide an alternate API to allow filtering without dealing directly with Arel.
+Perhaps a method to pass in an array of IDs to filter from?
+* Add API calls to allow columns to be skipped completely when subsetting

 ## Contributing